 School employees may accrue annual vacation and sick leave on length of service, subject to certain limitations regarding the amount that will be paid upon termination.
 The School reports a liability for the accrued leave; however, State appropriations fund only the portion of accrued leave that is paid in the current fiscal year.
 Although the School expects the liability to be funded primarily from future appropriations, generally accepted accounting principles do not permit the recording of a receivable in anticipation of future appropriations.
-At June 30, 2015, the estimated liability for compensated absences, which includes the School's share of the Florida Retirement System and FICA contributions, totaled \$46,474.
-Of this amount, \$2,686 is considered a current liability that is expected to be paid in the coming fiscal year.
+At June 30, 2015, the estimated liability for compensated absences, which includes the School's share of the Florida Retirement System, totaled \$16,080.
+None of this amount is considered a current liability to be paid in the coming fiscal year.
 The School calculates its current portion of compensated absences liability by applying the remaining percentage of time for those employees in the Deferred Retirement Option Program plus the total payouts of all employees who have notified the School that they are leaving employment during the fiscal year.

-NOTE 5 - STATE RETIREMENT PROGRAMS
+NOTE 4 - STATE RETIREMENT PROGRAMS